jhu-lcsr/costar_plan/docs/task_learning.md

 # Learning

+## Models

+  - Hierarchical: predict an encoding
+  - Predictor: predict stuff

+## Hierarchical Model

+The hierarchical model learns an encoding for feature detection.

 We can now use the standard CoSTAR bullet tool to train a model:
 ```
 rosrun costar_bullet start --robot ur5 --task blocks --agent null --features multi \